Issues to Consider

 So what things should I think about?
 Your list will be unique, but here are some common issues to consider:

-What is your major going to be?
-You really need to declare your major so you can map out the final two years of your academic career.
-Your faculty advisor, Dean Sawyer, and Mr. Das can help you with this.
+1. What is your major going to be?
+You need to declare your major so you can map out the final two years of your academic career.
+Your faculty advisor, Dean Mangieri, and Mr. Das can help you with this.
 Similarly, you need to plan out completion of the General Education Requirements, including the W2, S, L, and Q courses, and your minor or concentrations.

-Do you want the freedom of direct enrollment or the support of a program?
-The extremes here are enrolling directly in an English speaking university and basically living the independent life of a British, Irish, Aussie, or Kiwi student versus selecting a program that has classes as a group, travels together, and is in a socio-economic setting where you feel uneasy, at least initially, without this support system.
+4. Do you want the freedom of direct enrollment or the support of a program?
+The extremes here are enrolling directly in an English speaking university and basically living the independent life of a host country student versus selecting a program that has classes as a group, travels together, and is in a socio-economic setting where you feel uneasy, at least initially, without this support system.

-If only a semester, which one?
+11. If only a semester, which one?
 Bates students study abroad in both semesters.
-There are arguments for the fall, including the advantages of being on campus during the winter to plan senior thesis, secure a summer job, and start exploring the Bates Career Development Center prior to senior year.
+There are arguments for the fall, including the advantages of being on campus during the winter to plan senior thesis, to participate in the Purposeful Work initiatives, to secure a summer job or internship and to start exploring the Bates Career Development Center prior to senior year.
 In addition, going away in the fall reduces the chance that you will need to change your semester away because of the need to balance semester enrollments.

-How much is cost a factor in your decision?
+13. How much does cost factor into your decision?
 There is tremendous variation in the costs of different programs and locations.
-Generally the total costs are less than the cost of Bates, but an expensive program in a costly capital city and extensive travel can easily cost more than Bates.
+Generally the total costs are less than Bates, but an expensive program in a costly capital city and extensive travel can easily cost more than Bates.
 The general rule is not to emphasize costs issues more than your family would want you to and to remember that Bates financial aid is available, if you qualify.
 A fuller discussion of how Bates financial aid is calculated for off-campus study programs is available.
 Costs are available on program and university web sites.
 Up-to-date information on currency exchange rates is available at XE Currency.